ccn-ccn/MyNetworkSocial/README.md

 ### **Step 2: Dynamic Seeder Assignment**

 * **Pinning Trigger**: Content is pinned when explicitly saved by the user
-* Each video tracks:
+* Each content tracks:
   * Bᵢ — total bandwidth served
   * Sᵢ — active online seeders
-* Each time a video is viewed requests alternate between CDN and P2P delivery.
+* Content requests alternate between CDN (no payout) and P2P delivery
-* P2P served views reward a random subset of online seeders with MYNW for sharing the video.
+* P2P served views reward a random subset of online seeders with MYNW for sharing the content
 * Randomization ensures fair distribution and regional load balance for faster delivery
 * Online seeders automatically share pinned content (data charges may apply)